319 Mile End Road,

 No one has favorited this theater yet

-The People’s Palace was not a full time cinema, as it mainly staged many live performances, meetings, concerts and public events.
+The People’s Palace was not a full time cinema, as it mainly staged many live performances, pantomimes, operas, choral concerts, meetings and public events.
 It was however fully equipped for cinema use and regular ‘special’ film presentations were held there.
+The stalls floor is level, and when not required, the seating could be removed and stored in the basement.

-It was closed in 1954, and was subsequently taken over by the adjacent Queen Mary College of the University of London.
-It is now known as the Great Hall for the University, and serves a multifunction use.
+The People’s Palace was closed in 1954, and was subsequently taken over by the adjacent Queen Mary College of the University of London.
+It is now known as the Great Hall for the University, and serves a multifunction use, and is occasionally open to the public when concerts and special events are held.

 It was designated a Grade II Listed building by English Heritage on 25th February 2009.